Over the past year, what changes have you seen happen within OSG in how our teams and projects operate?

 Communication styles also has evolved.
 We all have become more conscious in communication to ensure that there are less gaps in our understanding.
 Technology has played a major role and collaboration tools have quickly adapted itself to cater to different working environments.

 How do you think working from home and handling the pandemic will impact OSG’s work culture and environment, looking to the future?

 Working from home is here to stay.
 People have quickly adapted to and accepted the new standard of working remotely.
 Boundaries have vanished.
 Recruitment has gone through a sea of change.
 Location of office is no longer a barrier for someone to join OSG.
 This will bring in fresh ideas and minds to OSG as physical boundaries vanish.
 OSG also needs to tread consciously as we can lose talents for the same reasons.
 People perceived the world, to be flat and then to be round.
 After this pandemic, the world is perceived digitally with no shape or dimensions.

 Since location is no more a barrier, people come across talent through all areas, since they’re able to be recruited, hired, and work remotely.
-Our challenges and obstacles are similar to before and our gaps are similar to when we worked in-person, but it has been interesting that everyone has been able to be across India and even across the globe, working seamlessly on our products.
+Our challenges and obstacles are similar to before and our gaps are similar to when we worked in-person, but it has been interesting that everyone has been able to be across India and even across the globe, working seamlessly on our technology.